-Course Code/Title: TXDN 2929 Weave: Four Harness Structures
+Course Code/Title: TXDN 2929 Weave: Four Harness Structures Academic Dean: Denise Richard Prerequisites: TXSN 2918 Nominal/Scheduled Hours: 180/90 Credits: 6

-Requisites: TXSN 2918

 In this course, students learn the sequential steps to create woven-textile fabrics on floor looms.
 They are introduced to basic four harness weave structures, including plain weaves and twills.
 They apply colour theory and design principles in the making of samples and projects.
 They learn to choose the right fibre and weave structures for the intended end use.
-In addition, students are introduced to Proweave and its potential application in designing handwoven textiles.
+In addition, students are introduced to weaving design software and its potential application in designing hand-woven textiles.